KruzadeR-VictoR/KruzadeR-VictoR/README.md

 ### Hi there 👋

 I'm Bijay.
-I am a full stack developer.
+I am a frontend developer.
 I love learning and creating new things.

 I also enjoy playing video games and drawing in my free time.